Nash2325138/AMAI-paper-summary/week14/Efficient Convolutional Neural Networks for Mobile Vision Applications.md

 <img src="https://i.imgur.com/HWpdqyG.png" width=300>

 ## Hyper-parameters
-The parameters that determine the size of MobileNet include **width multiplier** alpha and **resolution multiplier** ro, which reduce the **channel number** and **feature width/height** uniformly on each convolution layer to acheave smaller and faster model.
+The parameters that determine the size of MobileNet include **width multiplier** alpha and **resolution multiplier** ro, which reduce the **channel number** and **feature width/height** uniformly on each convolution layer to achieve smaller and faster model.

 ## Experiments
-The authors provide plenty of experiments to justify the their contribution, including abundent ablation studies:
+The authors provide plenty of experiments to justify their contribution, including abundant ablation studies:

 <img src="https://i.imgur.com/HjZ5ng3.png" width=350>